 Triggers: Multiple stages of ride which can cause anxiety and sense of unknown for child, dark moments, bright lights and loud noises.
 Small drops, car movement.

-Many of our readers are headed to Disney World in 2020 and until we can experience this ride first hand, we wanted to share a great point of view (POV) video below.
+With each new attraction created, Disney World has created an incredible adventure for riders in Star Wars: Rise of the Resistance!
 As we have mentioned in previous posts, the BEST WAY to prepare an SPD child is to watch POV videos!

-My SPD child and I watched the video together to see his reaction.
+My SPD child and I watched the video together to see his reaction before we went on our trip.
 At first, he loved the different “scenes” you go through until you reach the actual motion ride.
 He enjoyed the affects (and keeping in mind, he is a HUGE Star Wars fan!)!
 Once the ride started moving around what looks to be a First Order ship and transitions into a video motion (similar to Millenium Falcon, Smuggler’s Run and Star Tours), he was very certain he would not enjoy.